A Guide to Cannabis and The Entourage Effect

 - CBD users who have been recommended to use large doses of CBD.

 - New CBD users that don’t want to ingest any other cannabinoids.

 There is a range of factors to consider when deciding which cannabis spectrum is best to use.

 Everybody has a unique lifestyle, weight, body chemistry, metabolic rate, and history with other substances, and each of these factors may influence the way your body reacts to CBD supplements.

 In some individuals, broad-spectrum CBD is the best choice as it can provide some of the ‘entourage effects’ without potential psychoactive effects associated with THC.

-For others, a hefty dose of pure CBD could be enough to provide relief for their conditions, while others will benefit from THC’s addition in ‘full-spectrum’ products.
+For others, will benefit from THC’s addition in ‘full-spectrum’ products.

 There is still a great deal of research required to prove the effectiveness of each spectrum.
 In the meantime, we recommend experimenting with several different spectrums until you find a CBD product that suits your requirements.